Stocks waver on Wall Street, still on track for weekly gains

 Stocks wavered in uncertain trading on Wall Street Friday, but major indexes are on track to notch weekly gains.

 More than half of the stocks within the benchmark S&P 500 index gained ground, but losses by some big technology companies weighed down the broader market.
-The high valuations for companies in the technology sector tend to give them more heft in pushing the market higher or lower.
+High valuations for companies in the technology sector tend to give them more heft in pushing the market higher or lower.

-Every major index is headed for a weekly gain in what has been a bumpy but short week.
+The major indexes are all headed for a weekly gain after a bumpy but short week.
 Markets were closed on Thursday for the Thanksgiving holiday and they will close at 1 p.m.
 Eastern Friday.

 Markets in Asia and Europe were mixed and crude oil prices were relatively steady.